Benji Schwimmer: Career

-In 2018, Schwimmer announced his retirement from competing at The Open Swing Dance Champions, being the only dancer to win 14 World Titles with 4 different partners, never taking a loss.
+In 2018, Schwimmer announced his retirement from competing at The Open Swing Dance Champions, being the only dancer to win 14 World Titles with four different partners, never taking a loss.

-Schwimmer is currently developing TV and film projects for 2022.

 Personal life

 Schwimmer is gay.
-He came out publicly in 2012, after being put through reparative therapy, struggling with his sexuality for a number of years.
+He came out publicly in 2012, after completing his choice of reparative therapy, struggling with his sexuality for a number of years.
 The catalyst for his decision was the death by suicide of two gay friends.
 He has since left the LDS Church and publicly criticized their policies against members of the LGBT community.